dcomp-leris/CGReplay/README.md

 > NOTE: cmd is command, frm is frame, and rcv is received.

-Lines 24-37 encompasses the game setup.
+Lines 29-42 encompasses the game setup.
 For now, we can choose between 3 games: Forza Horizon 5, Mortal Kombat 11 or Fortnite.
 For each of the games, we have a `sync_file`.
 This file tries to order frames arriving out-of-order (of course), synchronizing them with their respective commands.

-Lines 40-46 are the encoding settings.
+Lines 46-54 are the encoding settings.
 We first set a target `fps`.
 For instance, 30.
-Also, we have the game screen resolution as 600x480, which is downscaled, because the default is 1364x768.
+Also, we have the game screen resolution as 600x400, which is downscaled, because the default is 1364x768.
+For now, H.264 is the only option available for encoding algorithm.

 > NOTE: The target FPS is achieved (or not) depending on the hardware running the experiment.

-Finally, lines 60-69 allows us to tweak synchronization and sliding window configuration.
+Finally, lines 57-66 allows us to tweak synchronization and sliding window configuration.
 For instance, `ack_freq` determines after how many packets, we should receive an ACK.
 The variable `game` is where we select which of the game profiles/replays we want to run (e.g., `game: "Kombat"`).

 > NOTE: if you want to enable SCREAM protocol or not by setting the variable `SCReAM` as _True_ or _False_.